On the scaling limits of Galton Watson processes in varying environment: Notation and results

 To understand how one should choose $\Gamma_n$ and what should be the limit, it is useful to have the following interpretation in mind: $\Gamma_n^{(j)}$ is the number of generations needed in order for $Z_n^{(j)}$ to evolve by $n$.
 Consider now the Galton Watson process in random environment that mixes $q^{(1)}$ and $q^{(2)}$ via $Q_n$ as above: then over $\Gamma_n$ generations, the law of large numbers implies that $q^{(j)}$ has been used $p_n^{(j)} \Gamma_n$ times.
 Thus, if $p_n^{(j)} \Gamma_n \ll \Gamma_n^{(j)}$, the offspring distribution $q^{(j)}$ has not been picked sufficiently often in order to have any effect (on the space scale $n$).
 This suggests that the correct time scale is $\Gamma_n = \min_j (\Gamma_n^{(j)}/p_n^{(j)})$ and indeed, the following result can be proved using Theorem~\ref{thm:main}: \begin{itemize} \item if $\Gamma_n^{(1)} / p_n^{(1)} \ll \Gamma_n^{(2)}/p_n^{(2)}$ and $\Gamma_n = \Gamma_n^{(1)}/p_n^{(1)}$, then $X_n$ converges toward the CSBP with branching mechanism $(b^{(1)}, c^{(1)}, F^{(1)})$; \item if $\Gamma_n^{(2)} / p_n^{(2)} \ll \Gamma_n^{(1)}/p_n^{(1)}$ and $\Gamma_n = \Gamma_n^{(2)}/p_n^{(2)}$, then $X_n$ converges toward the CSBP with branching mechanism $(b^{(2)}, c^{(2)}, F^{(2)})$; \item if $\Gamma_n^{(1)} p_n^{(2)} / (\Gamma_n^{(2)} p_n^{(1)}) \to \ell \in (0,\infty)$ and $\Gamma_n = \Gamma_n^{(1)}/p_n^{(1)}$, then $X_n$ converges toward the CSBP with characteristic $(b^{(1)} + \ell b^{(2)}, c^{(1)} + \ell c^{(2)}, F^{(1)} + \ell F^{(2)})$. \end{itemize}

-This discussion can be easily extended to the case of a finite number of offspring distributions that also vary with $n$, and it would be very interesting to understand the implications of Theorem~\ref{thm:main} in more general settings.
+This discussion can be easily extended to the case of a finite number of offspring distributions that also vary with $n$, and it would be very interesting to understand the implications of Theorem~\ref{thm:main} in more general settings, e.g., when we can choose among uncountably many offspring distributions.